Cindy Stancavage, BSN, RN, NCSN

 To keep the spread of illnesses to a minimum, DO NOT send children that have been sick back to school until you have spoken with the school nurse and received a return date!
 Contact the school nurse immediately upon the student's first absent day if the student is having covid like symptoms or has had a "potential" covid exposure.
 All quarantine related absences must be discussed with and approved by the school nurse in order to be excused.

-It has been 24 hours since their last episode of vomiting or diarrhea
+VOMITING/DIARRHEA: Students must stay home for 24 hours from their last episode of vomiting or diarrhea (without medication)

 Important prevention tips: